duckbrain/beluga/README.md

 Sends the `docker-compose.yaml` file to the belugad server, where it will be loaded.

-## belugad
+## `beluga serve`

-belugad is the deamon to run with nginx-proxy and, optionally, nginx-proxy-companion.
-The only time you'll need to interact with this is to set it up, and get API keys.
+Starts the deamon to run with nginx-proxy and, optionally, nginx-proxy-companion.
+The only time you'll need to interact with this is to set it up.